This page provides the information needed for system administrators wanting to set up Docker Deployments.

 of information necessary to successfully deploy a stack is contained in the

 .env file.
 Please make sure to read comments located inside the .env file, and make sure you understand them completely.
-That’s where the actual documentation lives.
-Not doing so is virtually guaranteed to arrive at a broken deployment.
+That’s where the bult of actual Nucleus setup documentation lives.
+Not doing so is going to ensure that you will arrive at a broken, crashlooping, deployment.

 Note: these compose files are designed for docker-compose setups, and will not run on Swarms, though they can be easily adopted to run there.